 The Bankrate promise

 For your life insurance blood test, a representative of the insurer or their medical exam partner will come to your home or office, or you will go to an exam center.
 The blood test is not the only task of the examiner.
-Your height and weight will be recorded, as well as other medical information such as what medications you take.
+Your height and weight will typically be recorded, as well as other medical information, such as what medications you take.
 You may have to give a urine sample.
-In rare cases, an EKG will be performed.
+In some cases, an EKG may be performed.

-All of this information is designed to tell your potential insurer whether or not you are a good candidate for a policy.
+All of this information is designed to inform your potential insurer about your health to determine whether you are eligible for coverage and what your premium should be.
 The life insurance business is built around the concept of risk.
-The state of your health can place you in one of several “risk groups,” where progressively higher rates are assigned as health declines.
-If there is a high risk that you will pass away during the life of the policy, companies may not be willing to issue you a policy.
-If, on the other hand, you are healthy, the risk of death decreases, making you a better candidate for a policy.
+The state of your health can place you in one of several risk groups, where healthier individuals typically see the lowest premiums.
+If there is a high risk that you will pass away during the life of the policy, companies may not be willing to issue you a policy, or they may charge you high premiums to compensate for the risk.

-The life insurance blood test has several purposes.
-First, it is designed to determine certain facts about your general health.
-Second, it will confirm information that you have given in your application.
-For example, if you stated in the application that you are not a smoker, but the blood test indicates the presence of nicotine in your blood, that raises a red flag for the company.
+Life insurance blood tests have several purposes.
+They may provide specific information about your health and verify what you have stated in your application.
+For example, if you stated in your application that you are not a smoker, but your blood test indicates the presence of nicotine in your blood, that may raise a red flag for the company.

-- HIV or AIDS: AIDS is no longer the death sentence that it once was, and some insurers now consider it a chronic condition.
+- HIV or AIDS: HIV and AIDS are far more manageable health conditions for many people than they used to be.
 If you are getting proper care for your HIV, you may not be denied coverage, but you may pay a higher premium.

 - STDs: Having a sexually transmitted disease does not mean you will not be able to get a policy.
-If you have or had one, include that information on your application so that the company is aware prior to the blood test.
+If you have or have had one, you’ll likely want to include that information on your application so that the company is aware prior to the blood test.

-- Cholesterol: Your insurer is interested in your total cholesterol level and the ratio of total cholesterol to HDL cholesterol, which is considered good to have.
+- Cholesterol: Your insurer is usually interested in your total cholesterol level and the ratio of total cholesterol to HDL cholesterol.
 Ultimately, your cholesterol level can have an impact on your risk group and policy premium.

 - Hemoglobin A1C, glucose levels: Hemoglobin measures your long-term blood sugar levels.
-If it is elevated above 5.7%, you could be at risk of diabetes.
+If it is elevated above 5.7 percent, you could be at risk of diabetes.
 Glucose measures blood sugar levels at the time of testing.
 An optimal range prior to eating is 80-130 mg per deciliter.

-- Kidney disease: As is true for all chronic conditions, if you have kidney disease there is a greater chance you will be turned down for a policy, and you will probably pay more for one when you are able to get it.
-If you have kidney disease, talk to an agent about the possibility of a policy that does not require a medical exam.
+- Kidney disease: As is true for all chronic conditions, if you have kidney disease, there may be a greater chance you will be turned down for a policy, and you will probably pay more for coverage.

-- Diabetes: Diabetes makes it more difficult to acquire life insurance.
-You will be more likely to be approved if you have Type 2 diabetes and were diagnosed later in life.
-If your diabetes can be controlled with diet, you may qualify for lower rates.
+- Diabetes: Diabetes usually makes it more difficult to acquire life insurance.
+However, if your diabetes is actively managed, you may still qualify for coverage.

 - Drugs: The presence of illegal substances in your blood will likely cause your insurer to deny your application, especially if it was not disclosed on the application.
-If you are taking a legally prescribed medication, be sure to indicate it on your application so there are no surprises for the insurer on the blood test.
+If you are taking a prescribed medication, you’ll likely want to indicate it on your application so there are no surprises for the insurer on the blood test.

-- Nicotine: Any sign of nicotine or cotinine in your system will lead to higher rates.
-If you are wearing a patch, use a nicotine vape or chew nicotine gum, indicate this in your app, since the blood test cannot differentiate how the nicotine entered your system.
-Keep in mind that any presence of nicotine or cotinine in your system, regardless of how it got there, may cause you to be classified as a tobacco user.
-Learn more about how tobacco use can affect your life insurance application.
+- Nicotine: Any sign of nicotine or cotinine in your system will likely lead to higher rates.
+If you are wearing a patch, use a nicotine vape or chew nicotine gum, you may want to indicate this in your application, since the blood test cannot differentiate how the nicotine entered your system.

 - Liver disease: A blood test will check liver enzymes for various factors, including total bilirubin, protein, albumin and globulin.
 It can also see if you have any form of hepatitis, which is a liver disease that can affect your health, and may affect your life insurance premium and risk class.

-Things to consider before your life insurance blood test
+How to prepare for a life insurance blood test